monsoonmaelstrom/book2/book2.md

 “Okay, I’ll go talk to her once Alex gets here.”

 “How did the rest of it go?”
-I ask trying to focus on something other than the pain, nausea, and desire to go to sleep.
+I ask, trying to focus on something other than the pain, nausea, and desire to go to sleep.

-“It was find.
+“It was fine.
 I think Commander Selby was as surprised to have General Iverson sitting in as I was.
 In some ways it probably made that portion easier.”

 “Did Iverson ask any questions?”